google/language-resources/si/transcription.md

 These guidelines do not cover the full details of Sinhala phonology and the grapheme-phoneme correspondence.
-We assume that a rough transcription can be obtained by deterministic pronunciation rules and that human transcribers should mainly focus on correcting the automatic transcriptions, especially with respect to each of the following areas.
+We assume that a rough transcription can be obtained by deterministic pronunciation rules, so that human transcribers can focus on correcting the automatic transcriptions, especially with respect to each of the following areas.

 ## Historic syllabic consonants